-Navigating a relationship can be challenging by itself, and bipolar disorder can add additional hurdles to overcome.
+Navigating a relationship can be challenging, and bipolar disorder can add additional hurdles to overcome.
 Consequently, bipolar disorder breakups are not rare, although that doesn’t mean there aren’t many strong, fulfilling, and long-lasting bipolar relationships.

-Before we move to describe the effects of bipolar disorder on relationships and why bipolar relationships fail sometimes, let’s define bipolar disorder first.
+Before we describe the effects of bipolar disorder on relationships and why bipolar relationships sometimes fail, let’s define bipolar disorder first.

 What is bipolar disorder?

-Bipolar disorder is a mental health condition characterized by extreme shifts in mood, energy, activity levels, and concentration.
-The mood fluctuations go from periods of extreme happiness, irritation, or energized behavior (also named manic episodes) to periods of extreme sadness, indifference, and helplessness (known as a depressive episode).
+Bipolar disorder is a mental health condition characterized by extreme mood, energy, activity levels, and concentration shifts.
+The mood fluctuations go from extreme happiness, irritation, or energized behavior (also named manic episodes) to periods of extreme sadness, indifference, and helplessness (known as depressive episodes).